Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Results and Discussion

 \subsection{Ligand-Induced Destabilization Is Topology-Selective}

 To assess the influence of ligand binding on pseudoknot stability, we performed MD simulations of duration 0.4--1~$\mu$s for RT and RU forms while adding each ligand shown in \rfig{fig:ligands}.
-For each RNA--ligand pair, three separate MD simulations were initiated from the three top-ranked docking poses shown in \rmfig{8} to assess the sensitivity of the observed RNA--ligand dynamics to the initial ligand placement and to test the reproducibility of ligand-induced structural responses.
-Across the full dataset of trajectories (\rmfig{9}--\rmfig{13}), most ligand-containing simulations remained structurally similar to the corresponding ligand-free trajectories, exhibiting only modest changes.
+For each RNA--ligand pair, three separate MD simulations were initiated from the three top-ranked docking poses shown in \rmfig{5} to assess the sensitivity of the observed RNA dynamics to the initial ligand placement and to test the reproducibility of ligand-induced structural responses.
+Across the full dataset of trajectories (\rmfig{6}--\rmfig{9}), in most cases RNA remain structurally similar to the corresponding ligand-free trajectories, exhibiting only modest changes.
 However, a subset of systems demonstrated clear ligand-induced distortions of the pseudoknot conformation.
 The most pronounced effects were observed for RT-MERA$^{0}$ (top-1 pose), RT-MERA$^{\pm}$ (top-1 pose), RT-A1$^{0}$ (top-1 pose), RU-MERA$^{\pm}$ (top-2 pose), and RU-A1$^{0}$ (top-1 pose); the pose number in parentheses identifies the corresponding docking-derived initial ligand position.
 To further characterize their long-timescale behavior, these simulations were extended to 3~$\mu$s for RT-MERA$^{0}$, RT-MERA$^{\pm}$, and RT-A1$^{0}$, and to 2~$\mu$s for RU-MERA$^{\pm}$ and RU-A1$^{0}$.
+We analyze these five RNA--ligand systems below.